Meet the Team

 University of Central Florida

-Cameron Johnson is an R&D engineer who works remotely on Kitware’s Computer Vision Team.
+Cameron Johnson is a Senior R&D engineer who works remotely on Kitware’s Computer Vision Team.
 He has primarily focused on forensics research and engineering through DARPA’s MediFor and SemaFor programs.
 He has led efforts to integrate the dozens of forensic analytics from our team into APIs for evaluation and implementation and add these analytics into a new forensic toolkit for the VIGILANT overhead image analysis system.
 He has also developed novel forensics algorithms in the program.

 Outside of forensics work, Cameron has worked on projects involving edge processing of deep learning networks with low-SWaP budget, compressing neural networks to be run on FPGAs or low-power GPUs.
 He has also researched change detection problems using multi-temporal overhead imagery.